 Multiple cache directories

-JuiceFS supports setting multiple cache directories at the same time, thus solving the problem of insufficient cache space by splitting multiple paths using
+JuiceFS supports setting multiple cache directories at the same time, thus avoiding the problem of insufficient cache space by separating multiple paths using

 sudo juicefs mount --cache-dir ~/jfscache:/mnt/jfscache:/dev/shm/jfscache redis://127.0.0.1:6379/1 /mnt/myjfs